wackypack/fl-dashboards/README.md

 MIDI Dashboards for FL Studio

 ## Notices
-The .fst files were generated using FL Studio 12.1.2 and I unfortunately can't guarantee they will work on older versions of the program without being modified.
+The .fst files were generated using FL Studio 12.1.2 and I unfortunately can't guarantee they will work on older versions of the program, with or without modification.
+Sorry, FL 11 users.

 ## Prerequisites
 - FL Studio with "Dashboard" plugin installed

 ## Setup
-Make note of your FL Studio installation path before continuing. e.g.: `C:\Program Files\Image-Line\FL Studio 12.1` I wasn't able to get any of the "alternate" install methods working on my version, so if it does for you, that's great.
+Make note of your FL Studio installation path before continuing. e.g.: `C:\Program Files\Image-Line\FL Studio 12.1`

+I wasn't able to get any of the "alternate" install methods working on my version, so if it does for you, that's great.
 ### Dashboards (working)
 - Download the .fst file for the Dashboard you want to use and move it to `Data\Patches\Plugin presets\Generators\Dashboard`